jonathan-doenz/hhhml/datastory.md

 In the paper, the intention-to-treat variable is shown to be important to predict the outcome variables, hence we expect that including an outcome variable in the model should improve our predictions of the intention-to-treat variable.
 As you will see, we could not observe such an effect because the baseline predictions were already perfect.

-2. Compare the feature importances of the _outcome variables_ with the regression coefficients from the paper
+- 2.Compare the feature importances of the _outcome variables_ with the regression coefficients from the paper

 To achieve this, we perform a feature importance analysis on the models explained above and obtain an importance score for each outcome variable.
 Then we compare first qualitatively the importance ranking of the outcome variables using our importance scores with the ranking based on the paper's regression coefficients.